sedol1339/files/papers.md

     VAE is trained independently of RNN world model, and so it may encode parts of the observations that are not relevant to a task.
 By training together with a world model that predicts rewards, the VAE may learn to focus on task-relevant areas of the image, but the tradeoff here is that we may not be able to reuse the VAE effectively for new tasks without retraining.

     Using a gaussian mixture in RNN allows to capture multiple different futures with random discrete events, such as whether a monster decides to shoot a fireball or stay put.
-"For instance, if we set the temperature parameter to a very low value of 0.1, ... the monsters inside this dream environment fail to shoot fireballs, no matter what the agent does, due to mode collaps.
+"For instance, if we set the temperature parameter to a very low value of 0.1, ... the monsters inside this dream environment fail to shoot fireballs, no matter what the agent does, due to mode collapse.
 The M model is not able to jump to another mode in the mixture of Gaussian model where fireballs are formed and shot.
 Whatever policy learned inside of this dream will achieve a perfect score of 2100 most of the time, but will obviously fail when unleashed into the harsh reality of the actual world, underperforming even a random policy."

 ## NLP: interpreting, robustness, uncertainty, shortcuts